Application process for the part time route

 Teaching on the part time route

-The curriculum for full time and part time trainees is identical.
+The curriculum for full time and part time trainees is equivalent.
 Part time trainees attend the same teaching sessions as full time trainees although they do so with two different full time cohorts of trainees as their teaching is spread out over a greater time period.
 Teaching which aligns with the current practice-based learning placement speciality is provided for both routes to ensure that trainees are appropriately supported to meet their learning outcomes and their placement supervisor's expectations of performance are appropriate and consistent.

 Assessment on the part time route